What is Dell Trusted Platform Module (TPM)?

 - Navigate to Security in the BIOS, and locate the Dell Trusted Platform Module section.

 - On the left, you will find the TPM 2.0/1.2 part.
 Highlight it, and check the box for TPM to turn it on.

 - Now you can enable and indulge in further configuring the Dell Trusted Platform Module.
 After switching on TPM, choose the option “Activate/Enable the TPM”.

 - Almost finished – save the changes you just made.
 You can safely exit BIOS now.

 Reset TPM Without Data Loss

-If the Dell Trusted Platform Module does not appear in your computer or BIOS, you can easily reset it.
+If the Dell Trusted Platform Module does not appear on your computer or BIOS, you can easily reset it.
 Don’t worry – resetting the module does not clear it.
 When you reset the module, your system tries to find the TPM again and safeguard the data it holds.

 To reset the TPM in a laptop, follow these steps: